 In the NHS there are a number of good employer initiatives that have been developed nationally in partnership with NHS Employers, the government, arm's length bodies and trade unions.
-Such initiatives include the Health and Wellbeing framework (2018), the health and safety essential guide and Part 5 of the NHS Terms and Conditions of Service Handbook – Equal Opportunities.
+Such initiatives include the Health and Wellbeing framework (2021), Workplace Health and Safety Standards, and part 5 of the NHS Terms and Conditions of Service Handbook – Equal Opportunities.

-The SPF Raising concerns (whistleblowing) web page signposts resources available to employers to help them put in place policies and practices to enable staff to raise concerns.
-This includes a national policy produced to help standardise whistleblowing procedures across the NHS and posters which can be used by employers to encourage staff to raise concerns when they are aware of a risk, wrong doing or malpractice in their organisation.
-The web page also links to 'Speak up' which offers free independent confidential advice on the speaking up process for employers and employees in the NHS and adult social care.
+The SPF's speaking up page signposts resources available to employers to help them put in place policies and practices to enable staff to raise concerns.
+This includes a national policy produced to help standardise speaking up procedures across the NHS.
+The web page also links to speak up, which offers free independent confidential advice on the speaking up process for employers and employees in the NHS and adult social care.

 The good practice guidance contained within these key national resources is accessible to both NHS and non-NHS employers to help develop local policies and practices in partnership with staff and trade union representatives.